After This Our Exile: Plot

 Chow Cheung-Sheng is in a dysfunctional relationship with his girlfriend Lee Yuk-Lin and their son Chow "Boy" Lok-Yun in Malaysia.
-Tried of the abuse, Lin repeatedly tries to leave the relationship.
+Tired of the abuse, Lin repeatedly tries to leave the relationship.
 The three plan a cruise vacation, but on the day of departure, Lee seemingly falls ill and Sheng asks Lin to stay home for the trip.
 After Sheng and Boy return, they learn that Lin has left.
 Sheng speaks with Lin's friend Jennifer who denies knowledge of Lin's whereabouts but admits that Lin had been planning to leave and that she could be having an affair.

 A scorned Sheng is fired from his restaurant job after losing his temper and is unable to pay his debts, including Boy's school bus fees, causing him to miss school.
 While at his classmate's house, Boy secretly steals a watch to give to Sheng; they move to a hotel in a different city to escape loan sharks.
 Sheng enters a sexual relationship with an escort Fong at the hotel he is staying at.
 Desperate for money, Sheng acts as a pimp for Fong to attract clients, but their relationship soon deteriorates as they argue over the money.
 Sheng gives the hotel manager the stolen watch in lieu of rent.

 Meanwhile, Boy secretly returns to his old neighbourhood to look for Lin.
 He meets with Jennifer who reveals that she has contact with Lin.
 Boy reconnects with Lin, now remarried and pregnant with her new partner.
 Although Lin pleads with him to stay with her, Boy is angry at her abandonment and returns to Sheng.
 Outraged at Lin's affair, Sheng contemplates leaving to England, abandoning Boy with Lin, but is halted when his loan sharks track him down and beat him.

-Unable to work due to his injuries, Sheng starts instructing Boy to burglairze houses, starting with the same classmate's house from which he stole the watch.
+Unable to work due to his injuries, Sheng starts instructing Boy to burglarize houses, starting with the same classmate's house from which he stole the watch.
 While hiding inside a wealthy family's house, Boy is caught after he breaks down in tears while observing a pair of loving parents caring for their sick child.
 Sheng enters the house and convinces the family that his son was angry with him and fled into a random home.
 Angry at his failure to steal anything, Sheng abandons Boy.
 Alone, Sheng plots to steal a woman's purse before running into Boy again; he tells Boy that he will no longer force him to steal and will find a job.
 However, as they pass through a neighbourhood, he abruptly forces Boy into breaking into another house.
 Boy is caught by an angry homeowner, causing a scene in front of the entire neighbourhood.